Anomaly + Forecast: Find anomalies in your data

 anomaly.jpeg

 1. Select the mode.
 Your options are agile, robust, and custom.
 Agile mode adjusts more quickly to recent trends, using a 95% confidence interval and 120 days of training data prior to the beginning of the chart's date range.
-Robust mode is best for stable metrics, as it incorporates a full year of additional training data, and can therefore better account for seasonality.
+Robust mode is best for stable metrics, as it incorporates a full year of extra training data, and can therefore better account for seasonality.
 Custom allows you to change both the confidence interval and the training duration to fit your specific requirements.
 Higher significance levels tend to results in fewer anomalies appearing on the chart.

 Note